 VCE OPTIONS PROGRAM

-The VCE Options Program provides students with the option of studying a more work related and applied learning ('hands on' doing rather than theory) course at Pascoe Vale Girls College during Year 11.
+The VCE Options Program provides students with the option of studying a more work related and applied learning course at Pascoe Vale Girls College during Year 11.
 The program contains a mixture of Victorian Certificate of Education (VCE), Vocational Education and Training (VET) and Victorian Certificate of Applied Learning (VCAL) studies.
 Students will attend TAFE on Wednesdays to study a VET qualification.

 Successful students in the VCE Options Program will achieve the Intermediate VCAL certificate at the end of Year 11.
 Students who complete the VCE Options Program have the option of studying VCE or Senior VCAL in Year 12.